-Dosoledo is part of the Comelico Superiore municipality but has its own regola Houses arranged in circles around the village centre and mysterious symbols on their walls show how much influence the powerful, democratically elected autonomous administrations have had on the history of Dosoledo ever since the Middle Ages.
-Stroll through the village and visit the Algudnei museum to discover even more fascinating details of history and tradition.
+Dosoledo is part of the Comelico Superiore municipality but has its own Regola Houses arranged in circles around the village center and mysterious symbols on their walls show how much influence the powerful, democratically elected autonomous administrations have had on the history of Dosoledo ever since the Middle Ages.
+Stroll through the village and visit the Algudnei Museum to discover even more fascinating details of history and tradition.

-The unspoiled nature of the Comelico, its vast forests and picturesque alps are perfect for hiking, walking, and mountain-biking.
-Well-signposted paths on both sides of the valley lead through uninhabited areas to alpine cabins serving food and drinks, to mountain lakes, and breath-taking panoramic views.
+The unspoiled nature of the Comelico, its vast forests, and its picturesque Alps are perfect for hiking, walking, and mountain biking.
+Well-signposted paths on both sides of the valley lead through uninhabited areas to alpine cabins serving food and drinks, to mountain lakes, and to breathtaking panoramic views.

 The Ladin culture of the valley has special traditions cultivated for generations, such as the mascaràda, the annual carnival.
 The main event of the town of Dosoledo is held every year on the Sunday closest to February 9, the date on which Santa Apollonia is remembered.
-Find out more about this at the Algudnei museum, or just by talking to locals such as renowned artist Aurelio Fort, whose art is partly exhibited at the Cedä m and who will open his studio to those who ask to see it.
-“Algudnei” Museum: the name derives from the composition of several words (algu d’nei) that in the dialect spoken in the valley, means “something of us”.
+Find out more about this at the Algudnei Museum, or just by talking to locals such as renowned artist Aurelio Fort, whose art is partly exhibited at this historic Farmhouse and who will open his studio to those who ask to see it.
+“Algudnei” Museum: The name derives from the composition of several words (algu d’nei) that in the dialect spoken in the valley, means “something of us”.
 The museum is linked to the Cultural Research Group of Comelico Superiore.

 Related article : Ospitalità Diffusa

-Related article: In conversation with the hosts of Ceda M
+Related article: In conversation with the hosts of this unique historic Farmhouse